 And here’s how I did it.

-How to Make Your Phone Into a Projector
+How to Turn a Phone Into a Projector

 I made this project after I read this post from Photojojo and it was so amazing I had to share.

 The ideas are endless.
-You could transfer images or text or numbers all with simply your i-phone and these supplies.
+I’m always all about murals.
+This is the perfect project to create a mural or map on your wall.
+You could also transfer images or text or numbers all with simply your i-phone and these supplies.

 black construction paper